 The power of groups and services: Farmers‘ Hubs.
 Our Farmers’ Hubs program started in Bangladesh and is now spreading elsewhere.
 The hubs offer multiple services to local farmers.
 Each is designed to run as a profitable business, and also boosts its clients’ income.

-Our data show that the Hubs are a good vehicle for technology transfer and service delivery to small and marginal farmers in remote regions.
+Different external and internal studies show that the Hubs are a good vehicle for technology transfer and service delivery to small and marginal farmers in remote regions.
 Organizing smallholders this way can greatly facilitate the production and collection of quality crops from disadvantaged areas.
 It also improves compliance with quality standards.
 This is not only true in Bangladesh.
 Building on the success there, our team in Senegal launched its own Farmers’ Hubs at the end of 2017.
-Since 2018, the Syngenta Foundation is also conducting a pilot phase for the Farmers' Hub model in Indonesia and Kenya.
-In March 2018, we have also added a digital platform, the e-Farmers' Hub to support the offer of the program.
+In the last 3 years, Syngenta Foundation is also conducting a pilot phase for the Farmers' Hub model in Indonesia, Kenya, Mali, and Nigeria.
+In March 2018, we have also added a digital platform, the efarmers hub to support the offer of the program.
 Besides this, this model is scaling up in different countries in Franchise or Network Manager concepts.

 The Farmers' Hub model